cyberfrank/d3mdevice/README.md

 ## Features
 * Simple and fast integration
+* Keybed split zones for dual channel note transmission
 * Correct LED feedback
 * Onboard detune and octave modification
-* Velocity fix for the black keys*
+* Velocity correction
 * Various modes for DAW remote control

-\* a common velocity issue occuring on FATAR keybeds

-## Control Modes
+## Available Modes
+A mode can be assigned to any available preset bank of choice.
+The configuration of various modes may be set however you like.

 ### Track Arm Mode
-Preset Bank 1-2
 * Select a single preset between 1-12
 * Outputs message for pressed button and previous button
 * Useful to arm track and switch instruments
-* Allows for a total of 24 tracks

-### Control Mode
+### Split Mode
-Preset Bank 3-4
-* Toggle any preset between 1-12
-* Outputs message for pressed button
-* Useful to toggle effects and switches
+* Splits the keybed into two channels
+* Select a split zone between any octave
+* Useful when playing two instruments at once

 ### Detune Mode
-Preset Bank 5
 * Detunes outgoing keyboard data
-* Preset number 8 represents the C key and 12 is the E key
-* If the bank is changed, the latest selection will be used
+* Select a offset using the number buttons
+* Can modify both output channels independently

+### Momentary Mode
+* Press and release buttons to fire consequent MIDI commands
+* Useful for DAW remote control

 ### Octave Mode
-Preset Bank 6
 * Changes the octave output of the keyboard
-* Select higher or lower octaves using the number buttons (preset 8 is the default setting)
+* Select higher or lower octaves using the number buttons
+* Select the octave for both zones independetly

-### Daisy Chain Mode
+### Trigger Mode
-Preset Bank 7-10
+* Press to fire a single MIDI command
-* Reserved for secondary keyboard
+* Useful for DAW remote control
-* Not yet released!